-Restoration of tissue integrity and homeostasis following injury is a fundamental property of all organisms.
+The skin is constantly exposed to environmental stress factors such as injury, microbes, UV light and toxic substances.
+Therefore, by nature the skin is explicitly well furnished to restore tissue integrity and homeostasis following tissue damage.
 Cellular and molecular mechanisms that control tissue repair are complex and involve cell-cell and cell-matrix interactions directed by a network of soluble mediators.
-Furthermore, these mechanisms are not unique to the tissue repair response.
+Furthermore, wound healing mechanisms are not unique to the tissue repair response.
 In fact, postnatal wound healing in part recapitulates processes in developmental biology and organogenesis.
 Signals controlling cell growth, migration and differentiation during tissue repair have also emerged as central mediators in cancer biology and other inflammatory disease processes.

 Prof. Dr. med.
 Sabine A. Eming